Travel Guide to Pamilacan Island in Baclayon, Bohol

 Bohol Island Hopping Tour

 See three of Bohol’s most beautiful islands with this half-day island hopping tour.
-Discover what makes Bohol such a favorite for locals and foreigners with a visit to Balicasag Island and Virgin Island.
+Discover what makes Bohol a favorite for locals and foreigners with a visit to Balicasag Island and Virgin Island.